“Beam Me Up, Scotty”

 I only get FIVE MINUTES.

-Drinks afterwards at Bitters & Bones.
+There will be drinks afterwards at Bitters & Bones.

-1st Round’s on me!
+1st Round’s on me.

 Until Our Trails Cross Again: